Dqubes/NSTextFieldNotifying/README.md

 this a lot and it means I don't have many methods scattered around since I get a notification with a reference to an actual NSTextField

+Also, there are files for UITextField here which do the same thing.
+These are untested though.